-Can a get get laryngitis?
+Can a cat get laryngitis?

 The simple answer is yes.
 Just like humans, cats can experience this condition which can cause them a great deal of discomfort when trying to be vocal.